unisave-cloud/docs/introduction.md

 }
 ```

-Entities can be created, saved, modified and deleted by the server code.
+Entities can be created, saved, modified, and deleted by the server code.
 They can also be sent to the client and read.

 <a name="where-to-go-next"></a>